 Refugee Week is an umbrella festival, and anyone can get involved by holding or joining an event or activity.
 Refugee Week events happen in all kinds of different spaces and range from arts festivals, exhibitions, film screenings and museum tours to football tournaments, public talks and activities in schools.

-Refugee Week is a partnership project coordinated and managed by Counterpoints Arts.
-Our national partners are listed here.
+Refugee Week UK is a partnership project coordinated and managed by Counterpoints Arts.
+Our UK national partners are listed here.
+Refugee Week is also a growing international movement with Refugee Week festivals happening all across the world.
+To find your local and regional organiser visit here.

 For more on Refugee Week’s vision, strategy and values see our Theory of Change.